jbliss10/datasciencecoursera/UCI HAR Dataset/README.md

-This code performs analysis on UCE HAR datasets.
+This code performs analysis on UCI HAR datasets.
 It combines the training and test observation results into a single dataset, and flattens the table to include the subjects and activity labels (i.e.: WALKING, STANDING, etc…).
 Then it summarizes the entire dataset by Subject and Activity, computing the mean of each observation variable.